iotaledger/wasp/articles/docs/runwasp.md

 ### Wasp settings

 Below we explain some settings in `config.json` you may need to adjust.
-You may need to adjust ports especially if you plan to run several nodes in the same host.
+You will need to adjust ports especially if you plan to run several nodes in the same host.

 #### Peering